arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - `I3`: Linked to the variable `objectDetectionSensor`, which indicates when the photoelectric sensor detects the presence of an object to be packed in the picking area.
 - `I4`: Linked to the variable `boxPresenceSensor`, which indicates when the photoelectric sensor detects the presence of an open box in the packaging area.
 - `I5`: Linked to the variable `boxClosureSensor`, which indicate when the photoelectric sensor detects the presence of an item packed in the open box in the area of the box-closing machine.
-- `I6`: Associated with the variable `boxLabelingSensor`, which indicate when the photoelectric sensor detects the presence of an item packed in the closed box in the area of the laebling machine.
+- `I6`: Associated with the variable `boxLabelingSensor`, which indicate when the photoelectric sensor detects the presence of an item packed in the closed box in the area of the labeling machine.

 All input variables are of boolean type, meaning they can hold either a `True` or `False` value.